Summer Day Camps 2022

 Scholarship spots are funded by generous Museum donors.
 Thank you, donors!

 DMNS prioritizes the health and safety of your camper.
 We are monitoring and will follow all public health guidelines for camps.
 The following procedures were implemented for 2020 camps and may change based on the most current health guidance.

-Children and staff will maintain physical distance (6 ft.) as much as possible.
+Children and staff will maintain physical distance as recommended by CDPHE for children's day camps, as much as possible.
 Limited group size, rooms, and activities will be set-up to naturally support this distancing.

 To help campers stay healthy we will have set times for washing hands, including when campers arrive at the Museum, before and after eating food, after using the toilet, and touching items or surface that may be frequently touched by other people.

 Read more about what the Museum is doing to keep our guests safe here.